d8ahazard/sd_dreambooth_extension/README.md

 ### Tuning

-*Use CPU Only* - As indicated, this is more of a last resort if you can't get it to train with any other settings.
+_Use CPU Only_ - As indicated, this is more of a last resort if you can't get it to train with any other settings.
 Also, as indicated, it will be abysmally slow.
-Also, you *cannot* use 8Bit-Adam with CPU Training, or you'll have a bad time.
+Also, you _cannot_ use 8Bit-Adam with CPU Training, or you'll have a bad time.

-*Use EMA* - Use estimated moving averages when training the unet.
+_Use EMA_ - Use estimated moving averages when training the unet.
 Purportedly, this is better for generating images, but seems to have a minimal effect on training results.
 Uses more VRAM.

-*Use 8Bit Adam* - Enable this to save VRAM.
+_Use 8Bit Adam_ - Enable this to save VRAM.
 Should now work on both windows and Linux without needing WSL.

-*Mixed Precision* - When using 8Bit Adam, you *must* set this to fp16 or bf16.
-Bf16 precision is only supported by newer GPUs, and enabled/disabled by default.
+_Mixed Precision_ - When using 8Bit Adam, you _must_ set this to fp16 or bf16.
+Bf16 precision is only supported by newer
+GPUs, and enabled/disabled by default.

-*Memory Attention* - Type of attention to use.
-Choices are: 'default': usually fastest, but use most VRAM; 'xformers': slower, uses less VRAM, can only be used with *Mixed Precision* = 'fp16'; 'flash_attention': slowest, requires lowest VRAM.
+_Memory Attention_ - Type of attention to use.
+Choices are: 'default': usually fastest, but use most VRAM; 'xformers': slower, uses less VRAM, can only be used with _Mixed Precision_ = 'fp16' (no impact on Apple Silicon); 'flash_attention': slowest, requires lowest
+VRAM.

-*Don't Cache Latents* - Why is this not just called "cache" latents?
+_Don't Cache Latents_ - Why is this not just called "cache" latents?
 Because that's what the original script uses, and I'm trying to maintain the ability to update this as easily as possible.
-Anyway...when this box is *checked* latents will not be cached.
+Anyway...when this box is _checked_ latents will not be cached.
 When latents are not cached, you will save a bit of VRAM, but train slightly slower.

-*Train Text Encoder* - Not required, but recommended.
+_Train Text Encoder_ - Not required, but recommended.
 Requires more VRAM, may not work on <12 GB GPUs.
 Drastically improves output results.

-*Prior Loss Weight* - The weight to use when calculating prior loss.
+_Prior Loss Weight_ - The weight to use when calculating prior loss.
 You probably want to leave this at 1.

-*Center Crop* - Crop images if they aren't the right dimensions?
+_Center Crop_ - Crop images if they aren't the right dimensions?
 I don't use this, and I recommend you just crop your images "right".

-*Pad Tokens* - Pads the text tokens to a longer length for some reason.
+_Pad Tokens_ - Pads the text tokens to a longer length for some reason.

-*Shuffle Tags* - Enable this to treat input prompts as a comma-separated list, and to shuffle that list, which can lead to better editability.
+_Shuffle Tags_ - Enable this to treat input prompts as a comma-separated list, and to shuffle that list, which can lead to better editability.

-*Max Token Length* - raise the tokenizer's default limit above 75.
+_Max Token Length_ - raise the tokenizer's default limit above 75.
 Requires Pad Tokens for > 75.

-*AdamW Weight Decay* - The weight decay of the AdamW Optimizer used for training.
+_AdamW Weight Decay_ - The weight decay of the AdamW Optimizer used for training.
 Values closer to 0 closely match your training dataset, and values closer to 1 generalize more and deviate from your training dataset.
 Default is 1e-2, values lower than 0.1 are recommended.